 Dr. Hannah earned his B.A.
 (History) and M.Ed.
-(Curriculum and Instruction) from Virginia Tech and his M.A. and Ph.D. in political science from Penn State.
+(Curriculum and Instruction) from Virginia Tech and his M.A. and Ph.D.
+(Political Science) from Penn State.
 His research and teaching interests primarily focus on state politics and the diffusion and construction of public policy.
-He also studies the politics of secondary public education, particularly examining how teachers are influenced by federal and state policies when teaching controversial subjects.
-His work has been published in Science, Policy Studies Journal, Climatic Change, Public Opinion Quarterly, Publius and others.
+He is currently working on a book titled "Green Rush: The Rise of Legal Marijuana in the American States" with Daniel Mallinson (Penn State Harrisburg).
+The book is under contract with New York University Press.
+He has published articles in Science, Policy Studies Journal, Party Politics, Climatic Change, Publius, State and Local Government Review, Public Opinion Quarterly, and others.
 His research has also been covered by The New York Times, The Washington Post, Newsweek, Time, NPR, The Guardian, and others.

 Dr. Hannah also oversees the internship program.
 If you are interested in internship opportunities, you can email him directly to set up an appointment.

 B.A., 2003, Virginia Tech